iqrak09/Analyzing-Amazon-Data-Sales/README.md

 Hello everyone,

-I am excited to share with you my project on Amazon Sales Data Analysis!
-As part of my internship with Unified Mentor, I had the opportunity to work on this project and gain valuable insights into analyzing sales data.
+I am excited to share with you my project on Amazon Sales Data Analysis as part of my internship with Unified Mentor, I had the opportunity to work on this project and gain valuable insights into analyzing sales data.

 In this project, I used Python to analyze Amazon sales data and created visualizations to better understand trends and patterns.
 I also used machine learning algorithms to make predictions about future sales.